 Packing your teen for camp is quite a task.
-Please remember that space is limited and we ask you to limit the number and variety of items your camper is bringing to camp.
-The below list takes into account items needed for day to day camp life as well as hiking, biking, day and bus trips outside of CWW.
-Please do not send items that are expensive or have sentimental value to camp as we cannot be responsible for their loss.
+Space is limited-please do not overpack!
+Limit the number and variety of items your camper is bringing to camp.
+The list below includes items needed for daily camp life as well as hiking, biking, day and bus trips outside of CWW.
+Do not send expensive or sentimental items to camp as we cannot be responsible for their loss.